FASP-QAT/qat-documentation/docs/user/16-annex-4-business-functions.md

 sidebar_position: 16
 ---

-# Annex 4.
-Business Functions
+# Section 13.
+Annex 4: Business Functions

-Business functions are granular capabilities assigned to roles.
-They define exactly what actions a user can perform within the system.

-## Annex 4.A.
-Permission Verbs.
-When configuring roles, the following verbs determine the level of access:
-- **List**: Allows viewing the data table only; no additions or edits.
-- **Add**: Allows creating new records.
-- **Edit**: Allows updating existing records.
-(Note: Entities cannot be deleted, only disabled).
-- **Manage**: A shortcut for List + Add + Edit.

----
+Business functions are a set of capabilities available to the user.
+They are used when creating roles (see Roles (App Admin only)).
+Each role has one or more business functions.

+For master level data, the verbs used in the business functions are as follows:
+- **List** – Allows user to see the table with the existing data for that master data element.
+If only “List X” is chosen, the user can only see “X” but cannot edit or add.
+- **Edit** – Allows user to update or edit the master data element.
+Note: Always include “list” along with “edit” or the user will not be able to see the screen to edit data elements.
+(NOTE: An entity cannot be deleted.
+Users can only ‘Disable” entities.)
+- **Add** – Allows user to add a new record for the master data element.
+Note: Always include “list” along with “add” or the user will not be able to see the screen to add data elements.
+- **Manage** – Allows user to perform all of the aforementioned functions.

+The above business functions can be provided to users in any combination.
+For example:
+- User A has only “List” access, so they can only view existing data (“read only”).
+- User B has only “List” + “Edit” access, so they can view and edit existing data, but cannot add ‘new’ entities.
+- User C has “List” + “Add” access, so they can add new entities and view the list of entities.
+- User D has “Add” + “Edit” + “List” (Manage) access that enables performing all 3 actions.

-## Annex 4.B.
-Translations & Admin Dashboards.
+## 13.A.
+Annex 4.B.
+Translations & Admin Dashboards

 | Category | Business Function | Description |
 | :--- | :--- | :--- |